How to Turn Coloring Pages Into Language Therapy

 Once she filled a three-ring binder with the laminated coloring sheets, she had a brand new therapy tool, perfect for a Curious George fan.

-How to Use the Coloring Pages for Language Therapy
+How to Use Coloring Pages for Language Therapy

 Here’s how I would do this activity with my son.
 You can revise any of this that you wish to fit your own child’s needs.